tsasa12/PhotoSearch/README.md

 ## Installation

-You have to have a account or register Flickr and get api key.
+You have to have an account or need to register on Flickr and get API key to use.
 Replace your API key with API_KEY string.